IBM/FfDL/README.md

 * To remove FfDL on your Cluster, simply run `make undeploy`

 * When using the FfDL CLI to train a model, make sure your directory path doesn't have slashes `/` at the end.

+* If your job is in pending stage, you can try to redeploy the plugin with `helm install storage-plugin --set dind=true,cloud=false` for Kubeadm-DIND and `helm install storage-plugin` for general Kubernetes Cluster.

 ## 9. References